pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-16-new-watermaker.md

 image: ""
 author: "Pieter Jan"
 gpx: ""
-summary: "I install a new, more efficient, watermaker in Vite & Rêves"
+summary: "Pieter Jan installs a new, more efficient, watermaker in Vite & Rêves"
 draft: true
 ---